skypyproject/skypy/docs/configuration_files.rst

             high: 7.1

 * `Reference a column`: columns in the pipeline can be referenced by their full name tagged with a dollar sign ``$``.
   Example: the radius of cosmic voids seem to follow a lognormal distribution.
-You could create a table ``cosmic_voids`` with a column ``radii`` where you sample 10000 void sizes and two other columns, ``mean`` and ``variance`` that reference the first column
+You can create a table ``cosmic_voids`` with a column ``radii`` where you sample 10000 void sizes and two other columns, ``mean`` and ``variance`` that reference the first column